wnz27/Coding-Daily/Python_harvest.md

     result += i
   return "".join(result)
 ```

+<a id = "5"></a>
-**5.** Define a function called anti_vowel that takes one string, text, as input and returns the text with all of the vowels removed.
+**5.** Define a function called anti_vowel that takes one string, text, as input
+and returns the text with all of the vowels removed.

 For example: anti_vowel("Hey You!") should return "Hy Y!".
 Don't count Y as a vowel.
 Make sure to remove lowercase and uppercase vowels.

 ```
 def anti_vowel(text):
     t=""